Andrew Work, Co-Founder

 Bill Stacey, Director

-Bill Stacey is the Chairman of Hong Kong’s leading free market think tank, the Lion Rock Institute.
-He is on the Board of Advisors of the Mannkal Economic Education Foundation in Australia, and has been involved in advocacy of market reform for the last 25 years.
+Bill Stacey is a former Chairman of The Lion Rock Institute.
+He is also on the Board of Advisors of the Mannkal Economic Education Foundation in Australia, and has been involved in advocacy of market reform for the last 25 years.
 Professionally, Bill has been an executive with leading financial institutions in Asia and globally.
 During the 1997 financial crisis in Asia and subsequently he led restructuring initiatives, strategic assessments and provided input to reform proposals.
 At his previous role as a senior equity analyst with Credit Suisse, Bill led research on the three largest China financial sector IPO’s and is a leading commentator on the financial systems in the region.
 Bill previously also served as Managing Director and head of the Asia equities business of Keefe Bruyette and Woods, a specialist financial services investment bank.
+Currently he is the Chief Investment Officer at the Hinrich Foundation.